 Place a Deposit NOW!!!

-People placing a deposit now can expect to receive a puppy in late Summer or early Fall 2021.
+People placing a deposit for a female now can expect to receive a puppy in late 2021-early 2022.

 You can follow the arrival and growth of the puppies from each litter by clicking on the name of the Dam under the "Puppies" link.
 We do weekly video and picture updates on each litter.
 The pictures and videos from previous litters stay posted until the next litter arrives.When we have puppies we mark the puppies as "Available" until someone on our waiting list claims that puppy.
 Then we mark the puppy as "Reserved".
 When the puppy leaves our home we mark him "Sold".

 According to the French tradition, each year is assigned a letter of the alphabet.
 Every Coton born in that year is given a name that begins with that letter.
-In the spirit of that tradition, we will name each Coton puppy born in 2020 with a name beginning with the letter "L".
+In the spirit of that tradition, we will name each Coton puppy born in 2021 with a name beginning with the letter "M".
 New owners are welcome to change the name if desired.

 Our grandson, Hunter, loving Our granddaughters, Chloe and Paisley

 on some puppies. love the dogs!
 Their favorite thing is to

 We offer a pet nanny courier service via air for $500.